MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-storage.md

 # Get data from Azure storage

 Data ingestion is the process used to load data records from one or more sources into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.
-In this article, you learn how to get data from Azure storage into either a new or existing table.
+In this article, you learn how to get data from Azure storage (ADLS Gen2 container or individual blobs) into either a new or existing table.

 For general information on data ingestion, see [Azure Data Explorer data ingestion overview](ingest-data-overview.md).